Wreaths and crowns in antiquity: Rome

 Laurel wreaths from the bay laurel tree Laurus nobilis were worn by triumphatores – victorious generals celebrating a Roman triumph.
 Generals awarded a lesser celebration ritual, the ovation (ovatio) wore wreaths of myrtle (Myrtus communis).

 Wreaths (coronae) were awarded as military awards and decorations.
 In the Roman Republic, the nature of the feat determined the nature of the wreath awarded.
 It was a custom for soldiers rescued from a siege to present a wreath made of grass (corona graminea or corona obsidionalis) to the commander of the relieving force.
 This award was extremely rare, and Pliny the Elder enumerated only eight times occasions that had warranted the honour, ending with the emperor Augustus.
 The oak leaf civic crown (corona civica) was awarded to Romans who had saved the life of another citizen in battle.
 The award was open to soldiers in the Roman army of all ranks, unlike most other wreaths, which were awarded to commanders and officers only in the Roman imperial period of the Roman Empire.

 A gold wreath (corona aurea) was also awarded for gallant military conduct.
 In the Roman navy, the naval crown (corona navalis, corona classica, or corona rostrata) was a wreath awarded for feats in naval battles.
 In an assault on a fortified position, a mural crown (corona muralis) was awarded to the first man onto the walls of the enemy fortification.

 Crowns became essential parts of the regalia of the Roman emperors during the Roman imperial period.
 The laurel wreaths of a triumphator were often worn by imperial portraits, as were radiate crowns.

 According to Pliny the Elder, the Arval Brethren, an ancient Roman priesthood, were accustomed to wear a wreath of grain sheaves.

+In the Christian New Testament, the gospels of Matthew, Mark, and John claim that a crown of thorns was woven and placed on Jesus' head by Roman legionnaires during the second stage of his mocking, parodying his title as King of the Jews.
+The crown was often alluded to by the early Church Fathers, such as Clement of Alexandria, Origen and others, and is referenced in the apocryphal Gospel of Peter.

+A purported relic of the Crown of Thorns, received by the French King Louis IX from Emperor Baldwin II.

 Crowns and wreaths were associated by early Christians with Roman paganism and Hellenistic religion.
 The 2nd and 3rd century Latin theologian Tertullian opposed the wearing of wreaths in his work De corona.
 This opposition had little effect, and Christian martyrs were lauded as having won "martyrs' crowns".